Generalising thermodynamic efficiency of interactions: inferential, information-geometric and computational perspectives: An example

 \section{An example}

-To compare the three different forms of thermodynamic efficiency, we consider the canonical 2D Ising model.
+To compare the three different forms of thermodynamic efficiency, we consider the canonical 2D Ising model \cite{chen2025ising2D}.
 The Hamiltonian of the system is given by:

-where $\sigma_i \in \{-1, 1\}$ denotes the spin of the $i^{th}$ site and the macroscopic observables $\{X_1, X_2\}$ capture the nearest-neighbour interactions and total magnetization respectively.
+where $\sigma_i \in \{-1, 1\}$ denotes the spin of the $i^{th}$ site and the macroscopic observables $\{X_1, X_2\}$ capture the nearest-neighbour interactions and total magnetisation respectively.
 The control parameters considered are the coupling strength $J$ and the external field $h$.

 The inferential form of thermodynamic efficiency is given by \eqref{eq:eta-fluctuation-multi}:

 the information-geometric form is given by \eqref{eq:eta-fisher-multi}:

 and the computational form is given by \eqref{eq:eta-computational-multi}: